tiny8877/okta.github.io/_source/_docs/how-to/add-user-consent-to-flow.md

 {% img user-consent-howto.png alt:user-consent-dialog %}

-To configure an authorization or authentication flow to include a user consent page, you'll need to configure settings in two places:
+To configure an authorization or authentication flow to include user consent, configure settings in two places:

 * The app that displays the user consent page
 * At least one scope sent in the authentication or authorization request

 Then you'll send the appropriate values for `prompt` as part of the request.

-Use the following procedure as a model for displaying the user consent dialog as part of an OpenID Connect or OAuth 2.0 request:
+Use the following procedure to display the user consent dialog as part of an OpenID Connect or OAuth 2.0 request:

 1. Verify that you have the API Access Management feature enabled, and that User Consentis also enabled.
 If both features are enabled, you'll see a **User Consent** panel in the General tab for any app.